kgdunn/pid-book/data-visualization/aesthetics-style-and-general-tips.rst

 Colour
 ---------------------

 :index:`Colour <pair: colour; visualization>` is very effective in all graphical charts.
-However, you must bear in mind that your readers might be colour-blind, or the document might be read from a grayscale printout.
+However, you must bear in mind that your readers might be colour-blind, or the document might be read from a grayscale printout, or viewed on an electronic device where colours are shown differently than you might intend.

 Note also that a standard colour progression does *not* exist.
 We often see dark blues and purples representing low numbers and reds the higher numbers, with greens, yellows and orange in-between.
-Also, there are several such colour schemes - there isn't a universal standard.
+There are several such `colour schemes <https://en.wikipedia.org/wiki/Color_scheme>`_ - there isn't a universal standard.
 The only safest colour progression is the grayscale axis, ranging from black to white at each extreme: this satisfies both colour-blind readers and users of your grayscale printed output.

 See the :ref:`section on scatter plots <reference_to_use_of_colour>` for an example of the effective use of colour.